litespeedtech/lscache_wp/litespeed-cache/readme.txt

 5. The page should still be cached, and the cart should be up to date.
 6. If that is not the case, please add woocommerce_items_in_cart to the do not cache cookie list.

-We tested a couple themes like Storefront and Shop Isle and found that the cart works without the rule.
+Some themes like Storefront and Shop Isle are built such that the cart works without the rule.
-That said, we found that some may not, like the E-Commerce theme, so please verify your theme.
+However, other themes like the E-Commerce theme, do not, so please verify the theme used.
 = My plugin has some pages that are not cacheable.
 How do I instruct the LiteSpeed Cache Plugin to not cache the page? = As of version 1.0.10, you may simply add `define('LSCACHE_NO_CACHE', true);` sometime before the shutdown hook, and it should be recognized by the cache.